 “A great winnowing time is coming to God’s saints, and we shall be clearer one of these days than we now are from union with those who are upholding Popery, under the pretence of teaching Protestantism.
 We shall be clear, I say, of those who teach salvation by baptism, instead of salvation by the blood of our blessed Master, Jesus Christ.
 O may the Lord gird up your loins.
 Believe me, it is no trifle.
 It may be that on this ground Armageddon shall be fought.
 Here shall come the great battle between Christ and his saints on the one hand, and the world, and forms, and ceremonies, on the other.
 If we are overcome here, there may be years of blood and persecution, and tossing to and fro between darkness and light; but if we are brave and bold, and flinch not here, but stand to God’s truth, the future of England may be bright and glorious.
 O for a truly reformed Church in England, and a godly race to maintain it!
 The world’s future depends on it under God, for in proportion as truth is marred at home, truth is maimed abroad.
 Out of any system which teaches salvation by baptism must spring infidelity, an infidelity which the false Church already seems willing to nourish and foster beneath her wing.
 God save this favoured land from the brood of her own established religion.
 Brethren, stand fast in the liberty wherewith Christ has made you free, and be not afraid of any sudden fear nor calamity when it cometh, for he who trusteth to the Lord, mercy shall compass him about, and he who is faithful to God and Christ shall hear it said at the last, “Well done, good and faithful servant, enter thou into the joy of the Lord.”
 May the Lord bless this word for Christ’s sake.” (-Charles Spurgeon)

 Paul stated clearly and without reservation in Galatians 1:8-9 that God made only ONE gospel.
 Logically and theologically, there can be only ONE gospel, not two, three, or more.
 Either baptism regenerates or baptism does not regenerate.
 Both cannot be true.
 One of these beliefs is a false gospel and deserves condemnation, and that condemnation rests on baptismal regeneration.
 Any gospel that points to a water baptistry for regeneration is a false gospel.
 Any gospel that believes the grace of God is offered through a water baptism is a false gospel.
 Any gospel that teaches the baptism completes the salvation process is a false gospel.
 Any gospel that teaches water is necessary for justification is a false gospel.
-Scripture has spoken.
+May we look to Christ alone for our assurance and not the water!

 Romans 4:5 – But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.